rebecca-hallas/rebecca-hallas.github.io/README.md

 # Rebecca Hallas Portfolio

-My portfolio is styled like an old-school arcade game, complete with flashing text and Space Invaders sprites.
+This is my portfolio!
+It's styled like an old-school arcade game, complete with flashing text and Space Invaders sprites.
 I was inspired by [Robby Leonardi's Interactive Resume](http://www.rleonardi.com/interactive-resume/).

 It is a static HTML website using: